 We are also keen to ensure the fair handling of such matters by the NHS to ensure that the problems faced by practitioners in recent years are not simply transferred from one body to another.
 Members with specific concerns about FTP investigations should call our advice line on 0800 374 626.

-This guidance was correct at publication on 24/10/2016.
-It is intended as general guidance for members only.
+This page was correct at publication on 24/10/2016.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.